Scifabric/docs.pybossa.com/docs/api.md

 headers.
 Use the following header: "X-CSRFToken".

-As this endpoint supports **three** different forms, you must specify which form are you targetting adding an extra key: **btn**.
+As this endpoint supports **three** different forms, you must specify which form are you targeting adding an extra key: **btn**.
 The options for this key are:

 -   **Profile**: to update the **form**. **Upload**: to update the